Make your Pi stream!

 Please refer to the Frequently Asked Questions and the Manual before asking questions.

-You can discuss features and problems on the Google Group (maillist/forum) of Mopidy
+You can discuss features and problems on the forum

 .
-Please report problems about MusicBox itself at the repo at Github
+Please report bugs about MusicBox itself at the repo at Github

 channel on Freenode